-Advance your family dispute resolution (FDR) knowledge and skills for working with families around property and financial matters within a family law context.
+Advance your knowledge of family dispute resolution, and enhance your skills for working with couples around property and financial matters in family law.

-Relationships Australia Victoria (RAV) holds specialised expertise in the field of FDR in property and financial matters, with over 30 years’ experience supporting families and 20 years’ experience providing professional training in this area.
+Relationships Australia Victoria (RAV) holds specialised expertise in the field of FDR for property and financial matters.
+We have more than 40 years of experience supporting families through mediation and FDR, and 25 years of experience providing professional training in this area.

-- demonstrate an understanding of how to work as an FDRP with complex property and financial matters
+- demonstrate an understanding of best practice approaches for FDRPs working with complex property and financial matters

-- apply skills for working with complex property and financial matters in FDR.
+- apply nuanced skills for working with complex property and financial matters in FDR.

-Please note: this session assumes a level of knowledge and experience and is not suitable for practitioners with little to no experience in property FDR.
+Please note: This session assumes a level of knowledge and experience and is not suitable for practitioners with little to no experience of property FDR.

 About the presenters

-Ms Wendy Gaddie holds tertiary qualifications in Law and Psychology, and is a Nationally Accredited Mediator and FDRP.
-She has over a decade of experience as an FDRP, predominantly in the not-for-profit sector, and more recently in her own private practice, through which she consults with Relationships Australia Victoria as a trainer and coach.
+Wendy Gaddie holds tertiary qualifications in law and psychology.
+She has over a decade of experience as an FDRP predominantly in the not-for-profit sector, and more recently in her own private practice, through which she consults with RAV as a trainer and coach.

-Wendy will be supported by Ms Astrid Horter, who is the Program Leader FDR and Mediation Training at RAV.
-She holds tertiary qualifications in law and psychology and is an experienced FDRP and child consultant.
-Astrid coordinates RAV’s Graduate Diploma of FDR, Mediation Training Course, and delivers training for RAV and external organisations.
+Wendy is supported by Astrid Horter, the RAV Program Leader FDR and Mediation Training.
+Astrid holds tertiary qualifications in law and psychology and is an experienced FDRP and child consultant.
+She coordinates both RAV’s CHC81115 Graduate Diploma of Family Dispute Resolution and Mediation Training Course and delivers training for RAV and external organisations.
 Astrid has extensive experience working in community organisations as a clinical supervisor, trainer and manager.

 - Desktop or laptop computer